Algerian Air Force: From 1980 to 2000

 In the second half of the 1980s, the Algerian Air Force also introduced the wing structure.
 During this period few changes occurred in the combat aircraft inventory of the Algerian Air Force.
-Ten Sukhoi Su-24MKs were received from the USSR, while the MiG-17F was phased out.
+Ten Sukhoi Su-24MKs were received from the USSR, while the ageing MiG-17F was phased out.
 A new airplane supplier emerged just after the Iranian revolution when Algeria received 18 C-130H Hercules and 12 Hawker Beechcrafts supplied by USA from 1981 to 1989.

 Starting in the second half of the 1980s, the Algerian Air Force saw combat in the Algerian Civil War.

 Since 2000

 As the Civil War was winding down, the Algerian Air Force began to replace its older combat aircraft.
 The last MiG-21s were withdrawn from service in 2002.
 The MiG-23BNs followed in 2005, as did the MiG-23MFs in 2008.
 The Air Force purchased a large number of Mikoyan MiG-29s (index 9.13) from Belarus and Ukraine from 1999 to 2003.
 At least 25 Su-24MKs were also acquired during the same period.
-In March 2006, as part of a bigger arms deal, Algeria ordered 28 Sukhoi Su-30MKAs, 16 Yakovlev Yak-130s, 28 MiG-29SMTs and six MiG-29UBs to Russia.

-Shortly after the first MiG-29SMT deliveries, the Algerian military discovered that these aircraft were not newly built airframes, but older ones modernised to MiG-29SMT standard.
+In March 2006, as part of a bigger arms deal, Algeria ordered 28 Sukhoi Su-30MKA multirole fighters, 16 Yakovlev Yak-130 trainers, 28 MiG-29SMTs fighters and six MiG-29UB conversion trainers from Russia.
+Shortly after the first MiG-29 9.19 deliveries, the Algerian military discovered that these aircraft were not newly built airframes, but older ones modernised to MiG-29 9.19 standard.
 The decision was taken to send back the aircraft to Russia, refuse all of the planned subsequent deliveries, and to freeze the payments for these aircraft.
 After a meeting between Algerian and Russian heads of state in February 2008, the aircraft that had already been delivered were returned to Russia, and the whole batch originally built for Algeria was bought back and delivered to the Russian Air Force.
 Instead, Algeria was given the possibility to order another batch of Su-30MKAs at sharply reduced prices.
 This was done in December 2010, when 16 additional aircraft were ordered.
 In December 2015, 14 more Su-30MKAs were purchased.
-While the current front-line fleet primarily consists of Russian-origin aircraft such as the Sukhoi Su-30 and the MiG-29, Algeria has expressed an interest in acquiring aircraft from China.
-Algeria has been seen as a potential operator of the Chinese 4th-Generation JF-17 Thunder fighter project.
+Algeria ordered 16 SU-30MKA and 16 MIG-29M/M2 multirole fighters in 2019, a massive 1.8-billion-dollar deal.

+Since 2020

+In late 2020 Algerian Air Force modernized its SU-24M/MK/MR to the M2/MR2 format.

+In August 2022, the final MIG-25 were retired, but in late 2022 they were brought back to service.

+Since 2025, the Algerian Air Force has entered a new phase of modernization.
+In 2025, a deal was signed with Russia for the delivery of Sukhoi Su-35 multirole fighters, continuing the long-standing partnership between the two countries.
+The delivery of these aircraft started in March 2025.

+In addition to fighter jets, Algeria has also improved its helicopter fleet.
+In 2022, the Air Force received several AW139 utility helicopters from the Italian company Leonardo.
+These helicopters are used for search and rescue missions, transport, and other support roles.